Food Delivery App Development: What to Think of Before Building a Food Delivery App

 Speaking of platforms, there seems to be a gap between the median incomes of iPhone and Android users with the median iPhone app user earning 40% more than the median Android user.
 Moreover, iOS continues to dominate Android in the USA.

+Unhappy customers.
+For instance, in 2016 Postmates faced an issue of hundreds of people complaining about prices in the app not agreeing with the actual prices on delivery.
+Nowadays, we have a lot of concerns connected to data security.
+DoorDash confirmed that its 4.9 million customers, delivery workers, and merchants had their information stolen by hackers.
 Mainly, people complain about slow delivery (there’s a reason why Uber Eats gives its clients vouchers for free food if the meal is late); cold food, incorrect orders, restaurants ignoring their instructions.

 Unhappy restaurants.
 Some restaurant owners are discontent with the way the delivery services represent their brands.
 Outdated menus, wrong prices, poorly handled food, you name it.
 And as if that wasn’t enough, there were even cases like unauthorized delivery service!

 Unhappy couriers.
-Andy Newman, working as a courier for several delivery apps in reporting for The New York Times, found he was making under $10 per hour.
+Andy Newman, working as a courier for several delivery apps in reporting for The New York Times, found he was making under $15 per hour.
 And this job is a grind.

-Millennials vs older generations
+Millennials vs Older Generations

 Make thorough research beforehand on what your target audience is – their age, nationality, lifestyle, income, and where they live.
 Your whole business strategy depends on it.